Sam Liccardo: Pension reform

-Prior to becoming mayor, Liccardo served on a City Council that saw retiree pension and health care contributions quadruple in about a decade, due to prior Council approvals of retroactive benefit increases, poor market returns, and rapidly rising unfunded liabilities in those accounts.
-Ballooning retirement contributions squeezed out other budgetary priorities, resulting in steep cuts in services and pay reductions, cutting the payroll by more than one thousand employees, making San Jose the major U.S. city with the most thinly-staffed city hall, and 49th out of the largest 50 U.S. cities in police staffing.
+In the decade prior to his election as mayor, San Jose saw retiree pension and health care contributions nearly quadruple as a result of retroactive benefit increases, poor market returns, and rapidly rising unfunded liabilities.
+In order to offset rising retirement contributions, the city council enacted steep budget cuts, cutting the payroll by more than one thousand employees.
+As a consequence, San Jose became the major U.S. city with the most thinly-staffed city hall and ranked 49th out of the largest 50 U.S. cities in police staffing as of 2020.

-In his first year in office, he helped guide negotiations on an agreement with all 11 of city's employee unions that closed the retiree healthcare plan to new employees, and which could save the city $3 billion in employee retirement costs over the course of three decades.
+In his first year in office, he helped guide negotiations on an agreement with all 11 of city's employee unions that closed the retiree healthcare plan to new employees, predicted to save the city $3 billion in employee retirement costs over the course of three decades.
 In the 2016 elections, voters approved the agreement by passing Measure F with more than 61% of the vote.
 This measure supplanted a more contentious pension reform plan, which has faced a series of legal challenges since its 2012 passage.
 By 2022, San Jose's budget director reported that pension and retiree healthcare obligations had begun declining, enabling projections for balanced budgets for the following five years.